 Well, I guess if you are still clueless (as I was back then) about what your life purpose is, then let me tell you this.

 Well, with the exception of few, your job is normally not your purpose in life.
 Remember when you were enrolled in your college.
 Some thought they want to be a programmer and they went for an IT course.
 Some end up in the banking industry.
 Some made big money and live comfortably.
 But 80% never felt truly happy what they do.

 Do not confuse your ROLE and your PURPOSE.
-Your job is your role to play in the society.
+Your job is your role to play in society.
 It is your means of making a living.
 Whether it is your life purpose or not is secondary.
 But getting bills paid is definitely good enough purpose for survival.

 Finding your life purpose is not about quitting your job.
 It is about finding the balance that keeps you fulfilled in life.
-Sometimes responsibility of feeding the table clashes with those of living your purpose.
+Sometimes the responsibility of feeding the table clashes with those of living your purpose.
 If that’s your case, this article from ThePerfectJob has a very good article about People Expressing Their Purpose Through Their Job.

 There is about 7.4 billion world population as I am writing this.
 Each and every individual is unique.
 So are their purpose in life.
 Therefore, I believe the way to unearthing life purpose is unique for each individual.
-What works for me many not work for you and vice versa.
+What works for me may not work for you and vice versa.

 So let’s take a look at what Adam Leipzig, a movie producer has to say about discovering life purpose in this TEDxMalibu talk.